tendermint/go-amino/README.md

 // b0000 0100  0x04  "End struct" for `ListOfLists`
 ```

-Unlike fields of a struct where nil pointers are denoted by the
+Unlike fields of a struct where nil pointers are denoted by the absence of
-absence of encoding, elements of a list are encoded without an index
+encoding, elements of a list are encoded without an index or key.
+They are
-or key.
-They are just encoded one after the other, with the first
+just encoded one after the other, with the first type-byte implied by the
-type-byte implied by the initial list "declaration" bytes.
+initial list "declaration" bytes.

 To denote nil values in list elements, the element type-byte that immediately
 follows the bXXXXX110 type-byte (for nested lists) or key (for struct fields)
 list "declaration" reserves the 4th least-significant bit to denote whether
-elements are prefixed by a 0x00 byte to denote a non-nil item, or a 0x02 byte
+elements are prefixed by a 0x00 byte to denote a non-nil item, or a 0x01 byte
 to denote a nil item.
-Note that the byte values are strange (typically 0 is
+Note that the byte values are flipped (typically 0 is
 used to denote nil).
 This is to open the possibility of supporting sparse
 encoding of nil lists in the future by encoding the number of nil items to skip
-as a varint.
+as a uvarint.

 ```golang
 type Item struct {